rustbridge/rusty-snake-book/src/4-InitCanvas.md

 }

 ```
  `fn` declares the function, `init` is its name. `<'a>` indicates its lifetime.
-Lifetimes are unique to rust, declaring them is not needed for most functions, so we will just acknowledge its existence, but ignore it for now.
+Lifetimes are unique to Rust, declaring them is not needed for most functions, so we will just acknowledge their existence, but ignore it for now.
 The function takes two parameters, x and y.
-Rust is a type safe language, so the types of the parameters need to be indicated.
+Rust is a type safe language, so the types of the parameters need to be explicitly indicated.
 In this example, the type of both parameters is `u32`, a 32bit unsigned integer.
 The return types also need to be specifically named. `fn init` returns two values in a bracket, separated by a comma.
-The types of these values are defined in the sdl2-crate.
+The types of these values are defined in the `sdl2`-crate.
 We'll ignore the body of the function for now.

 1. In `main()`, delete the `println!` statement.
-2. Declare the variables `canvas_width` and `canvas_height`, each with the value 720.
+2. Declare the variables `canvas_width` and `canvas_height`, each with the value `720_u32`. `_32` makes this number explicitly an unsigned 32bit integer.
 3. Call the function by adding the following line:
 ```rust
 let (canvas, events) = init(canvas_width, canvas_height);